bohrer-lab/ecodata-matlab/docs/user_guide/user_guide.md

 ## Animal track data

 Here you upload a file of animal tracking data to animate.
-This should follow the format is used when [accessing data from Movebank](https://www.movebank.org/cms/movebank-content/access-data#download_data_in_movebank_format), following formats described in the [Movebank Attribute Dictionary](https://www.movebank.org/cms/movebank-content/movebank-attribute-dictionary).
-This file should contain at least [timestamp](http://vocab.nerc.ac.uk/collection/MVB/current/MVB000200/), [location-long](http://vocab.nerc.ac.uk/collection/MVB/current/MVB000146/) and [location-lat](http://vocab.nerc.ac.uk/collection/MVB/current/MVB000145/).
+This should follow the format used when [accessing data from Movebank](https://www.movebank.org/cms/movebank-content/access-data#download_data_in_movebank_format), following formats described in the [Movebank Attribute Dictionary](https://www.movebank.org/cms/movebank-content/movebank-attribute-dictionary).
+This file should contain at least the attributes [timestamp](http://vocab.nerc.ac.uk/collection/MVB/current/MVB000200/), [location-long](http://vocab.nerc.ac.uk/collection/MVB/current/MVB000146/) and [location-lat](http://vocab.nerc.ac.uk/collection/MVB/current/MVB000145/).
 It can be composed of tracking data subsets or combinations from multiple Movebank studies, as well as additional columns such as environmental covariates from [Env-DATA](https://www.movebank.org/cms/movebank-content/env-data) or [MoveApps](https://www.moveapps.org/), or reference data attributes.

 1. Click on "Select track data".
 Browse to the .csv file containing your tracking data.
 2. After the file is loaded, the filepath will be displayed, and the time range and geographic extent will be automatically populated based on the contents of the file.